ReiNoIkari/Morphological-Image-Processing/morpho.md

 ## Material & Methods

 ImageJ is a mutiplatform open source software for image processing developped by the National Institutes of Health.
 It was originaly developped for biomedical uses.
-It allows for example to analyze electrophoresis gels, or the the tumor detection and analyzis.
-It use since broad to other fields.
-Thus, a huge amount of current operation are yet doable with the software : greyscale adjustment, noise reduction, lightning correction, boundaries detection, Fourier transform, thresholding, logical and arithmetical operation between images and linear transform.
-Processes taken from mathematical morphology are also available such as erosion, dilatation, watersheld, skeletonize, etc. During this project, we'll focus on the of the latter functions.
-Besides, ImageJ allows the user to add new functionnalities by implementing plugins and macros, which we will be used to compare with the "by default" ImageJ's functions.
+It allows for example to analyze electrophoresis gels, or the the tumor detection and analysis.
+It uses since broad to other fields.
+Thus, a huge amount of current operations are yet doable with the software : greyscale adjustment, noise reduction, lightning correction, boundaries detection, Fourier transform, thresholding, logical and arithmetical operation between images and linear transform.
+Processes taken from mathematical morphology are also available such as erosion, dilatation, watersheld, skeletonize, etc. During this project, we will focus on the latter functions.
+Besides, ImageJ allows the user to add new functionnalities by implementing plugins and macros, which we will be used to compare to the default ImageJ's functions.

 The main purpose of mathematical morphology is to study or process a set with an other set called structuring element or kernel, wich is used as a probe.
 For each position of this structing element, a look is taken about its ability to touch or be inclued on the main set.
 The result of this process is an output set.